ericdodds/2014-mima-summit-presentation/README.md

-mima-summit-2014-presentation
+2014 MIMA Summit Presentation
 =============================

-Slides, notes and references from my talk at the 2014 MIMA Summit.
+These are slides, notes and references from my talk at the 2014 MIMA Summit.